CHJ85/YouTube-Assistant/README.md

  - Additional speed options have been added under "Playback speed"
 # Ad blocking
 Toggeling the "ads" button on/off allows you to have a pleasent ad-free experience on YouTube, while at the same time support your favorite YouTuber.
-And the script will block 97% of all video ads.
+The script will block most ads.
+However, you may click Ctrl+left to easily skip the ads, or Ctrl+right to skip 30 seconds if there is no "Skip Ads" button.
 # Installation
 To use the script:
  - Install a userscript manager extension like [Tampermonkey](https://www.tampermonkey.net/) or [Violentmonkey](https://violentmonkey.github.io/).